dulinDis/dulinDis/README.md

 ### Hi there, visiors! 👋
-I'm Paulina and I am currenly doing my best to ge to know secrets of C#.
+I'm Paulina and I am currenly doing my best to get to know secrets of C#.
 I am also passionate about computer graphics :)!
 - 🔭 These days I'm working on ... my mini banking application :credit_card:
 - 🌱 I’m currently learning ...
 C# and RavenDB
 - 👯 I’m looking to collaborate on ...
 React.
 Node and C#